Abarnasuresh/Javascriptgrammer/Evaluation2.md

 ```
 ## 3.Explain about function Anatomy, Anonymous function and Assigning function to a variable with an example?
 ## Anatomy function
+A function is a sequence of instructions within a larger program.
+ * It consist of the function keyword and following by name of the function.
+ * The function can have 0, 1 or many parameters.
+The order of these paramaters determine the function's signature.
+The number of paramaters is called arity.
+ * In JavaScript, a function always returns a value.
+The default return value of a function is undefined.
 ### Algorithm
 * Create a function with name as cricketAcc and parameters as bat and helmet.
 * Return the sum of bat and helmet.